CampbellCrowley/SpikeyBot-Discord/README.md

 - Linting
   - All commits are checked by eslint using Google defaults.
   - Eslint is run with pre-commit git hook.
-- Most code is moved into sub-modules for easier division and reloading.
+- Most code is moved into subModules for easier division and reloading.
   - Minimal mode only loads minimal features to allow for multiple bots to run without overlap.
-  - Music sub-module downloads audio in a separate thread but is still managed by the main event loop.
+  - Music subModule downloads audio in a separate thread but is still managed by the main event loop.
-  - Submodules are passed in via command line arguments.
+  - SubModules are stored in `./subModules.json`.
-    - Path relative to module should be given.
+    - Path relative to module should be given (Usually relative to `./src/`).
     - Must be valid for directly being passed into `require()`.
+  - MainModules are loaded automatically by `./src/SpikeyBot.js` and are required.
+    - SubModules are loaded by `./src/smLoader.js`.
+    - Commands are all managed by `./src/commands.js`.
+    - Additional MainModules can be loaded by placing them in `./mainModules.json`
 - Files
   - Most persistent data is saved to disk when bot shuts down.
     - Hungry Games current state is saved and loaded.
-Resuming in-progress games is attempted, but untested.
       - Events and most messages are also read from file.
-    - Timers and reactToAnthony settings are saved.
+    - Timers settings are saved.
     - Music queues are *not* saved, but may continue playing after unloading submodule.